Jukebox History 1888-1913

 The

-official birthday of the jukebox is the 23rd November, 1889, the day of the
+official birthday of the jukebox is the 23rd November, 1889, the day of the first public demonstration of

-Royal Restaurant at 303 Sutter Street in San Francisco.
-The operator was Louis
+a coin-op phonograph in the Palais Royal Restaurant at 303 Sutter Street in San

-at Cypress Lawn Memorial Park, Colma, CA), the
+Lawn Memorial Park, Colma, CA), the general

-away, and together with his business associate William S. Arnold (1851-1908) (grave
+and together with his business associate William Smith Arnold (1851-1908) (grave

 at Angelus Rosedale Cemetery, Los Angeles, CA) Louis Glass had been